 A. Yes, access for low-impact recreational uses such as hiking, hunting, and fishing is allowed (but not required), as long as the recreational uses, trails and any other infrastructure do not negatively impact natural resources or significantly disturb associated upland buffers being protected with MNRCP funds.
-Overnight camping and fires, however, are generally not allowed.
+Overnight camping, however, is generally not allowed.